 You can make a mobile-friendly site and reach out and engage with those millions of users.
-However there are more than 232 sizes of screens available in different devices and the variety is growing.
+However there are many hundreds of screen sizes available in different devices and the variety is growing.
 This is where responsive design comes in.

 What is responsive web design?

 In a nutshell it is designing and coding your website with a flexible and fluid layout.
 This fluidity provides the ability to adapt to the visitors device/screen size so that images and other elements of the site adapt to present a satisfactory user experience.